Documentation: Specimen: HMM 2914, 1880s near Cook, Johnson Co (Brooking 1942).

-Photograph (top) of a Passenger Pigeon specimen, collected in the 1880s near Cook, Johnson Co, by Joel G. Jorgensen.
+Photograph (top) by Joel Jorgensen of a Passenger Pigeon specimen, collected in the 1880s near Cook, Johnson Co.
 The specimen is housed and maintained at the Hastings Municipal Museum and was legally salvaged or collected.
 We thank Teresa Kreutzer-Hodson for facilitating the photographing of this specimen for the Birds of Nebraska – Online.

 American Ornithologists’ Union [AOU].
 1957.
 The AOU Check-list of North American birds, 5th ed.
 Port City Press, Baltimore, Maryland, USA.

 American Ornithologists’ Union [AOU].
 1998.
 The AOU Check-list of North American birds, 7th ed.
 Allen Press, Lawrence, Kansas, USA.

 Bent, A.C.
 1932.
 Life histories of North American gallinaceous birds.
 Bulletin of the United States National Museum 162.
 Dover Publications Reprint 1963, New York, New York, USA.